arup-group/ansible-role-speckleserver/README.md

 `speckleserver_version`: Version of SpeckleServer to download and install.
 Can be a numbered version in major.minor.micro format or "latest" (default: `latest`)

 `speckleadmin_version`: Version of the SpeckleAdmin plugin to download and install.
-Can be a numbered version in major.minor.micro format
+Can be a numbered version in major.minor.micro format (default: `0.2.11`)

 `speckleserver_server_name`: A name for this SpeckleServer instance.